FurkanBaran/BSM497/README.md

 ## 📖 Usage

-### Basic Interaction
+### Context-Aware Interaction

-The system accepts natural language commands:
+The system understands context and user location to provide intelligent responses:

 ```
-Your message: Turn on the living room lights
+Your message: Turn on the lights
-Assistant: I've turned on the living room lights for you.
+Assistant: I've turned on the bedroom lights for you.

-Your message: What's the temperature in the bedroom?
-Assistant: The bedroom temperature is currently 22 degrees Celsius.
+(System knows user is in bedroom from location context)

-Your message: Add milk to the shopping list
+Your message: I used all the tomatoes, cooking pasta now
-Assistant: I've added milk to your shopping list.
+Assistant: Noted!
+I've added tomatoes to your shopping list and logged that you're cooking pasta for dinner.
+(System automatically infers shopping list update and logs daily activity)

+Your message: I'm leaving home now
+Assistant: Have a safe trip!
+Quick reminder: you have 2 pending tasks -
+"Take out trash" due today, and don't forget to buy milk and tomatoes.
+The living room lights are still on, should I turn them off?
+(System checks tasks, shopping list, and device states proactively)

+Your message: It's too cold in here
+Assistant: I've set the bedroom temperature to 24 degrees.
+Current temperature is 20 degrees, it should warm up shortly.
+(System knows user location and adjusts the right climate device)
 ```

 ### Database Operations